Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/overview.md

 Most types of anxiety respond well to psychotherapy alone.

-In particular, researchTrusted Source suggests that cognitive behavioral therapy (CBT) and other behavioral therapies are effective for many people.
+In particular, research suggests that cognitive behavioral therapy (CBT) and other behavioral therapies are effective for many people.

 Everyday Coping Methods